syncfusion-content/javascript-docs/js/Grid/Columns.md

 ## Column Chooser

 Column chooser contains the list of all the columns which are defined in the [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") property.
 Using this you can control the visibility of columns in Grid.
-You can prevent to show the particular column name in column chooser by setting [`showInColumnChooser`](https://help.syncfusion.com/api/js/ejgrid#members:showcolumnchooser "showInColumnChooser") property of [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") as `false`.
+You can prevent the display of the particular column name in column chooser by setting [`showInColumnChooser`](https://help.syncfusion.com/api/js/ejgrid#members:showcolumnchooser "showInColumnChooser") property of [`columns`](https://help.syncfusion.com/api/js/ejgrid#members:columns "columns") as `false`.

 Column Chooser would be shown in the top right corner of Grid.
-To enable column chooser, set [`showColumnChooser`](https://help.syncfusion.com/api/js/ejgrid#members:showcolumnchooser "showColumnChooser") property as `true`.
+To enable column chooser, set the [`showColumnChooser`](https://help.syncfusion.com/api/js/ejgrid#members:showcolumnchooser "showColumnChooser") property as `true`.

 The following code example describes the above behavior.